Health Tips

 Everything you need to know about manuka honey

-More than 800 years ago, traditional New Zealand medicine used Manuka honey to treat wounds and infections.
-Made from the Manuka flower, this unique honey is also called “Nectar of the Gods”.
+Over 800 years ago, traditional New Zealand medicine used Manuka honey to treat wounds and infections.
+Derived from the Manuka flower, this unique honey is also known as "Nectar of the Gods."

-Originally from New Zealand, Manuka is a shrub from the Myrtaceae family.
-Its fragrant leaves help distinguish it from other shrubs.
-Can grow up to 3 meters, it has very fragrant white flowers.
-To produce the “Nectar of the Gods”, bees collect nectar from flowers that only grow 6 weeks a year.
+Native to New Zealand, Manuka is a shrub belonging to the Myrtaceae family.
+Its fragrant leaves distinguish it from other shrubs.
+Growing up to 3 meters tall, it has highly fragrant white flowers.
+To produce the "Nectar of the Gods," bees gather nectar from flowers that bloom for only 6 weeks a year.

 The characteristics of Manuka honey

-This southern plant produces honey which has an antibacterial power 100 times greater than that of other honeys.
+This southern plant produces honey that has antibacterial properties 100 times stronger than other types of honey.

-The high content of methylglyoxal (MGO) makes this nectar a precious and unique honey.
-The MGO index allows you to get an idea of the effectiveness of the honey you buy.
+The high methylglyoxal (MGO) content makes this nectar a precious and unique honey.
+The MGO rating gives you an idea of the effectiveness of the honey you are buying.
 You can find honeys ranging from MGO 100+ to MGO 1000+.
-For an MGO 1000+ Manuka honey, this means that the honey has a concentration of 1000 milligrams of MGO per kilogram of honey.
+For MGO 1000+ Manuka honey, this means that the honey has a concentration of 1000 milligrams of MGO per kilogram of honey.

 Manuka honey